• Home

 Who didn’t love Rocket J. Squirrel and his goofy friend Bullwinkle the Moose?
 It was produced by Jay Ward, and although the animation was choppy, it always held our attention.
 A couple of years ago, I got to meet June Foray who was the voice of Rocky at the Motion Picture Academy.
 She was 96 years young at the time and barely topped 4’ tall.
 I never got to work with her as a voice actor, but she was active well into her 90’s until she died just short of 100 in 2017.

 I loved the episodes with Boris Badenov and Natasha Fatale, who were spies from Pottsylvania and took orders from Fearless Leader.
 I’m not sure why they saw Moose and Squirrel as a threat, but they were constantly after them.
 They even followed our heroes to Hollywood when Bullwinkle was convinced he was the world’s greatest actor.
 Pottsylvania was obviously Russia and spies were a real thing during the Cold War period.
-Apparently, they still are and Fearless Leader (Putin) is still a dangerous threat.
+They still are and Fearless Leader (Putin) is still a dangerous threat.

 Today, you can watch episodes of The Americans and the feature film Red Sparrow to get an idea of how they operated during the Cold War and now.

-Rocky and Bullwinkle also featured the hilarious Fractured Fairy Tales, Mister Peabody and Dudley Do-Right of the Mounties.
+Rocky and Bullwinkle also featured the hilarious Fractured Fairy Tales, Mister Peabody, and Dudley Do-Right of the Mounties.
 I did melodrama for 3 years at Knott’s Berry Farm as the heroine and could relate to Poor Nell being taunted by the evil Snidely Whiplash.

 Get Smart